industrial-edge/qr-code-scanner/README.md

 ### General task

-The application reads the QR Code provided by the scanner and publishes it on the IE Databus to the topic corresponding to the S7 Connector, which sends the data to the PLC.
-This  topic needs to be created in the IE Databus in advance.
+The application reads the QR Code provided by the scanner and publishes it on the Databus to the topic corresponding to the OPC UA Connector, which sends the data to the PLC.
+This topic needs to be created in the Databus in advance.
 Scanner type, plc tag, databus topic as well as databus credentials can be configured via an external configuration file.

 ![deploy VFC](docs/graphics/qrcode_task.png)